 - The pet policy should also explicitly state the tenant is responsible for cleaning up after the pet.
 This means when a dog does his business outside, the tenant needs to immediately clean it up.

 - You can also include a pet fee or pet deposit in the pet policy.
 This is an additional amount that the tenant will either pay upfront, monthly or both.
 This extra amount will go to extra cleaning that may need to be done after the tenants leave the property.
-For example, if a pet has been allowed to repeatedly soil the carpet, cleaning won’t be enough; the carpet will need replaced, which is significantly more expensive.
+For example, if a pet has been allowed to repeatedly soil the carpet, only professional Torrance carpet cleaning services (or similar ones in your location) would be able to salvage it.
+If not, then the carpet will need replaced, which is significantly more expensive.
 We charge a $25.00 per month per animal pet fee if the owner allows pets.

 These are just a few of the items that can be addressed within a pet policy.
 It is often helpful to look at sample pet policies to get a feel for what you like or don’t like.